geoadmin/service-stac/adr/2020_08_13_application_architecture.md

 The application architecture does initially only involve syncronous operations.
 Async tasks will be reconsider once certain write operations don't meet performance requirements anymore.

 ## Consequences
-Developers not familiar with Django will have to have through the Django tutorial before they get started with development.
+Developers not familiar with Django will have to walk through the [Django tutorial](https://docs.djangoproject.com/en/dev/intro/) before they get started with development.